jgoodhcg/chorechart/README.md

 # Chore Chart
 Chore Chart is a simple clojure(script) application using reframe.
 Meant as a test pilot for learning reframe development and something moderately useful.

+## email (dev|production)
+1. To support email provide the chorechart gmail password in `config.edn` at the base of this project
+    - include this in file `{:mail-password "password.here"}`

 ## dev start
 1. install Vagrant + Virtualbox
 2. clone repo